Ridley Park, Pennsylvania: Railroad suburb

 Ridley Park was founded by Isaac Hinckley in 1871.
-He was the President of the Philadelphia, Wilmington & Baltimore Railroad.
+He was the President of the Philadelphia, Wilmington and Baltimore Railroad.
 He wanted to expand the company's rail line to gain more business in the same way the Pennsylvania Railroad had earlier created a Main Line from 30th Street Station in Philadelphia to Paoli.
 The Pennsylvania Railroad bought up farmland and developed towns all along its rail line.
 City dwellers, seeking relief from the urban crowds with their potential to spread malaria, a disease that was a major health concern at the time, quickly purchased the new homes being built.

 Seeing the success of this, Hinckley came up with the idea of putting in a rail line that would pass through Darby and continue all the way to the semi-rural city of Chester in what became known as the Darby Improvement Hinckley's plans met with initial resistance from farmers, and at the end of the first year, he had managed to buy only one farm.
 Undaunted, he traveled further south on Chester Pike to the area now known as Ridley Park.